botworld-wiki/beatburger.github.io/_bots/chomp.md

 ## Comments

 ### Evaluation by Wolfhaize
 Often disregarded due to being a common bot, in reality Chomp is a bot that doesn't fall too far behind his sniper counterparts.
 With a fast charging ultimate, healing capabilities and critical chance, Chomp can rack up damage numbers pretty quickly while also converting that damage into precious hp.
-Due to the nature of his attacks however, he will miss his shots if an opponent moves and his ultimate can get interrupted if he gets stunned midway through.
+Due to the nature of his attacks however, he will miss his shots if an opponent moves, and his ultimate can get interrupted if he gets stunned midway through.
 Gets a lot of points for being the goodest boy.